jluna0413/dmac/docs/web_search.md

 The web search functionality is implemented using:

 - Beautiful Soup for web scraping
+- Multiple search engines:
-- DuckDuckGo as the search engine for privacy-friendly searches
+  - DuckDuckGo as the default, privacy-friendly search engine
+  - Google as an alternative for more comprehensive results
+- Search result caching to improve performance and reduce API calls
 - Asynchronous HTTP requests for efficient searching
 - Natural language processing for query extraction and summarization
+- Source attribution with direct links to the original content

 ## Examples